Anchor ads are not supported on this page.

 Changing your mindset is a form of preparation, not paranoia.

 After changing your “I’m only a passenger” approach, we work toward adjusting your physical positioning inside the vehicle.
 You need to establish a good working base.
-Place your outside foot onto the bottom of the pillar near the floor board.
-This position creates a stable platform, allowing you to move into the driver’s seat if necessary.
+Place your outside foot onto the bottom of the pillar near the floorboard.
+This position creates a stable platform, allowing you to move into the driver’s seat if necessary in case of an incapacitated driver.

 Advertisement - Continue Reading Below

-Third, know how your seatbelt works.
-Does it release from the side, the top or elsewhere?
-Unfastening your seatbelt is critical for gaining access to the steering wheel, brake and gas pedals.
+Third, could you know how your seatbelt works?
+Does it release from the side, the top, or elsewhere?
+Unfastening your seatbelt is critical for accessing the steering wheel, brake, and gas pedals, especially when dealing with an incapacitated driver.

 After controlling the steering wheel, index your right hand high on the chest strap of the seatbelt.